 So let’s move ahead and check the guide in detail…

 Can I Recover Samsung/Android Data without USB Debugging?

 Yes, the data can be recovered without USB debugging.

 But the question remains unanswered, how?

 Definitely, the answer is Yes!
-But you need to use software that can allow you to restore data from Android or Samsung phone.
-You need to use Android Data Recovery that helps to retrieve data from Android without USB debugging.
+But you need to use software that can allow you to restore data from Android or Samsung phones.
+You need to use Android Data Recovery which helps to retrieve data from Android without USB debugging.

-This software helps to retrieve every data from Android phone like contacts, videos, photos, call logs, text messages, WhatsApp, audio files and many others.
-No matter whether your phone is broken, screen smashed, cracked, water damage, etc, this powerful tool helps to deal in any critical situation.
+This software helps to retrieve every data from Android phones like contacts, videos, photos, call logs, text messages, WhatsApp, audio files, and many others.
+No matter whether your phone is broken, screen smashed, cracked, water damaged, etc, this powerful tool helps to deal with any critical situation.